opus-codium/puppet-application/README.md

 `-> d3/
 ```

-Your profile is likely to declare an `application` resource and appitional resources that make it useful and point in the `current` directory:
+Your profile is likely to declare an `application` resource and additional resources that make it useful and point in the `current` directory:

 ```puppet
 class profile::acme {